croquet/microverse-builder/docs/QuickStart.md

 ### Updates

 Croquet will continuously update this repository with new features and bug fixes.
-Most of files affected will be under the `lib` and `assets` directory but occasionally some files in the worlds, including `default.js`, will be modified.
+Most of the files affected will be under the `lib` and `assets` directory but occasionally some files in the worlds, including `default.js`, will be modified.
 If you edit `default.js` in your clone, fetching upstream updates may cause conflicts.
 Making your world file under a different name and launching it with the URL option `?world=` can avoid conflicts.
 However, the recommended approach is to merge our changes into your version of `default.js`.

 ## Resources
 ---